-You have a right to appeal your application, and in fact you can file multiple appeals if necessary.
+You have a right to appeal your application, and you can file multiple appeals if necessary.
 The appeals process gives you a second chance to get benefits, and we’ve found that many people have an easier time getting approved on appeal than they did the first time around.

-Judges usually understand the law better and they may be more sympathetic to your case.
-But appeals take time, and if you run out you will have to start the process all over.
-This means you’ll go months without the income that SSD benefits can provide.
-We strongly recommend that you get a lawyer to help with your case as soon as possible.
+Judges usually understand the law better, and they may be more sympathetic to your case.
+But appeals take time, and if you run out, you will have to start the process all over.
+This means you’ll go months without the income that SSDI benefits can provide.
+Therefore, we strongly recommend that you get a lawyer to help with your case as soon as possible.